 Many individuals with the flu are not tested.
-They either do not seek medical treatment or their health practitioner makes the diagnosis of probable-flu based upon the person's symptoms, the fact that it is the flu season, and based upon the presence of influenza in the community.
-This is partially because rapid influenza tests will not detect every case of influenza and partially because more sensitive tests take too long to be useful to guide treatment.
-If it is to be useful in helping health practitioners make decisions about treatment, testing must be done within 48 hours of the onset of symptoms.
+They either do not seek medical treatment or their healthcare practitioner makes the diagnosis of probable-flu based upon the person's symptoms, the fact that it is the flu season, and based upon the presence of influenza in the community.
+This is partially because rapid influenza tests will not detect every case of influenza and partially because more definitive tests take too long to be useful to guide treatment.
+If it is to be useful in helping healthcare practitioners make decisions about treatment, testing must be done within 3 to 4 days of the onset of symptoms.

 Testing is primarily performed for those who are seriously ill (hospitalized) and for those who are at risk for a severe case of influenza or for complications.

 Several different types of influenza tests may be used to detect an infection.
 These include: